meta-logic/lltp/README.md

 applied to the problems from sources 1 and 2 above.

 The collection  ``KLE-IMP-CONJ`` considers the fragment of intuitionistic logic with implication and conjunction.
-The above mentioned translations are used as well as the multiplicative translation that substitutes the intuitionistic connectives by their multiplicative linear version.
+The above mentioned translations are used as well as the multiplicative translation that substitutes the intuitionistic connectives by their multiplicative linear version (negation is translated as _ -o R, where R is just a particular chosen propositional variable).
 This translation does not preserve provability and the resulting non-provable sequents are in the directory ``NON-THEOREMS``.
 The directory ``ALT`` proposes an alternative translation for the non-provable sequent with a small set of bangs and/or additives.

 The collection ``MCC`` (split into two zipped files)